-Of course the mystery is then resolved when Mary actually sees Jesus, goes back and tells the others, and then later when Jesus himself appears to them.
+Of course the mystery is then later resolved when Mary actually sees Jesus, goes back and tells the others, and then later when Jesus himself appears to them.

-To my mind there is a lot about this passage that speaks as if it was someone who was there.
+There is a great deal about this passage that speaks as if it was written by someone who was there.
 It would have been easy, if John was making this up, to have made himself look good by being the first one who entered the tomb- but instead John recreates for us, almost in slow motion, the haste and confusion and finally the dawning realization that he experienced.
-Again, if the disciples were making this up they would not have chosen to have Jesus' first appearance to one of the women!
-Women were not, in the 1st century, reliable witnesses.
+Again, if the disciples were making this up, many have commented that they would not have chosen to have Jesus' first appearance to one of the women!
+Women were not, in the 1st century Mediterranean world, reliable witnesses.
 But they are telling it as it happened, and so they give us this account.

-This is strong eye-witness testimony.
-John had seen Jesus do amazing miracles; he was standing there looking on when Jesus was on the cross and was killed.
-Jn 19:26-27 tells us that.
+This seems like strong eyewitness testimony.
+John had seen Jesus do amazing miracles; he was standing there looking on when Jesus was on the cross and was killed (see Jn 19:26-27).
 He watched as the expert Roman guards checked to see if Jesus was dead (who no doubt knew all about crucifixion, the Romans having executed hundreds of criminals in this way in various rebellions).
-Pilate, the Roman governor, to make sure those being crucified were dead, gave these guards a direct order.
+Pilate, the Roman governor, had given the guards a direct order to make sure those being crucified were dead (see Jn 19:31).
 Three people were crucified that day, two "rebels" and Jesus.
-Two of them had their legs broken to ensure that they died quickly- people who were being crucified could only prolong their lives by bracing themselves using their legs.
+Two of them had their legs broken, to ensure that they died quickly- people who were being crucified could only prolong their lives by bracing themselves using their legs.
 But when these masters of the death penalty came to Jesus, he was dead already.

-Just to make sure (or maybe just for fun, we don't know!) one of the soldiers then took a spear and plunged it into Jesus' side.
-John stresses the fact that he saw blood and water pour out.
+Just to make sure one of the soldiers then took a spear and plunged it into Jesus' side.
+John stresses the fact that he saw blood and water pour out (Jn 19:34).
 It seems fairly clear from the medical experts that this was a good sign that death had already occurred.
 Certainly there was no further reaction from Jesus.

-So this John- the John who knows who Jesus is, who saw him die, is the one who saw the empty tomb and saw him alive again.
+So this John- the John who knows who Jesus is, who saw him die, is the one who saw the empty tomb and later saw him alive again.